thewca/wca-regulations/wca-regulations-2012.md

 - F1) Standard speed solving procedures is followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
 - F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
 He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
-Penalty: disaqualification (DNF).
+Penalty: disqualification (DNF).

 ## Article H: Multiple Blindfolded Solving